NEMNET - View Employer Profile

 Head-Royce School Overview

 Located on a 22-acre campus in Oakland, California, Head-Royce (HRS) is a pre-eminent, co-educational, independent, K-12 day school with a 137-year history.
-Our mission is to inspire in our students a lifelong love of learning and pursuit of academic excellence, to promote understanding of and respect for diversity that makes our society strong and to encourage active and responsible global citizenship.
+Our mission is to develop students of character, intellect, and creativity.
+We deliver on our mission by living our values:

-Head-Royce enrolls 900 students in the three separate divisions—Lower, Middle and Upper—and provides a dynamic, whole-child education to every student.
+Head-Royce enrolls approximately 900 students in the three separate divisions—Lower, Middle and Upper—and provides a dynamic, whole-child education to every student.
+The school’s current initiatives include advancing an innovative, student-centered program; promoting an inclusive community; driving deeper civic engagement; sustaining a culture of balance and well-being; and carefully stewarding our resources.

 ____________________________________________________________________________